mnubo/node-red-contrib-mnubo/nodes/mnubo/README.md

 ## Example 1: Quick Demo

-Here is a quick demo that show how to authenticate, create owner, update owner, create object, update object, send event, do a basicSearchQuery,
+Here is a quick demo that shows how to authenticate, create owner, update owner, create object, update object, send event, do a basicSearchQuery,

 delete the object, delete the owner:
 ```